peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Return Value:</b>

-A 64-bit signed integer containing the bits from this integer's two' s-complement form.
+A 64-bit signed integer containing the bits from this integer's two's-complement form.
 The least significant bit is the first bit, and any unused bits are set to 0.

 <a id="GetDigitCount"></a>
 ### GetDigitCount